-Motorists charged with Driving under the Influence of Drugs (DUI-D) in Colorado face harsh penalties, including substantial fines and court costs, driver’s license consequences, several hours of community service, drug education classes, and even jail time.
-Experienced DUI defense attorney Jay Tiftickjian can help you navigate the complexities of the justice system and develop any arguments that may exist in your case.
+Motorists charged with Driving under the Influence of Drugs (DUI-D) in Colorado face harsh penalties, including substantial fines and court costs, driver’s license consequences, many hours of community service, drug education classes, and even jail time.
+Colorado’s top DUI defense attorney Jay Tiftickjian can help you navigate the complexities of the justice system and develop any arguments that may exist in your case.

 Colorado DUI Law for Drugs